dushyant-fire/dushyant-fire.github.io/_posts/2021-11-03-GithubWebsite.md

 ---
 layout:	default
 title:	"Guide to building a website using GitHub Pages"
 category:	code
 date:	2021-11-03 09:00:00 -0000
 permalink:	/code/GitHubWebsite
 ---

 # Guide to building a website using GitHub Pages

+## Things to look out for:
+1. Tabs in the yaml format above the .md or .html file of the page